 Each of the Funds described in the Prospectus has a target duration.
 A Fund's duration approximates its price sensitivity to changes in interest rates.
 For example, suppose that interest rates in one day fall by 1% which, in turn, causes yields on every bond in the market to fall by the same amount.
 In this example, the price of a bond with a duration of 3 years may be expected to rise approximately 3% and the price of a bond with a 5 year duration may be expected to rise approximately 5%.
 The converse is also true.
 Suppose interest rates in one day rise by 1% which, in turn, causes yields on every bond in the market to rise by the same amount.
-In this second example, the price of a bond with a duration of 3 years may be expected to fall approximately 3% and the price of a bond with a 5 year duration may be expected to fall approximately 5%.
+In this second example, the price of a bond with a duration of 3 years may be expected to fall approximately 3% and the price of a bond with a duration of 3 years may be expected to fall approximately 3% and the price of a bond with a duration of 3 years may be expected to fall approximately 3% and the price of a bond with a duration of 3 years may be expected to fall approximately 5%.
 The longer the duration of a bond, the more sensitive the bond's price is to changes in interest rates.
 In computing portfolio duration, a Fund will estimate the duration of obligations that are subject to prepayment or redemption by the issuer, taking into account the influence of interest rates on prepayments and coupon flows.
 This method of computing duration is known as "option-adjusted" duration.
-A Fund will not be limited as to its maximum weighted average portfolio maturity or the maximum stated maturity or the maximum stated maturity with respect to individual securities unless otherwise noted.
+A Fund will not be limited as to its maximum weighted average portfolio maturity or the maximum stated maturity with respect to individual securities unless otherwise noted.